2nd place || 2018

 Mother shook her head, “Josef we can’t go!”

 “Anna we must,” said Father.
 “It’s for our safety!”

 Everyone exploded into arguments, even baby Grazka started wailing.
 I shut my ears and yelled at the top of my lungs.

 Everybody stopped.
 We decided to take a vote.
 Father and Wiktorek wanted America and Mother and Ela wanted Poland.
 I couldn’t speak.
 How could I l leave Poland?
 I knew that both sides of the vote were even.
 The side I chose would decide what would happen to us.
 I couldn’t make the choice.

 “Give me until tomorrow morning,” I stammered.

 That night I had nightmares.
 One after another.
 I was restless.
 I awoke at five in the morning and thought for hours.
 A terrible headache throbbed like I’d never felt before.
 I couldn’t leave Poland.
 Maybe we could go into hiding instead.
 If we attempted to get to America, we’d get captured by the Nazis.
 They wouldn’t let us cross the border and we’d have to find friends to help us get into Austria.
 Father knew some people who could help us, but we’d get shot if found.
 It’s expensive and we’d need to leave everything behind.
 I would never see grandmother or Auntie Aneta again.
 Here in Poland, we are safe with friends and family.

 I couldn’t choose America; however, I did.

 Claire is ten years old.
-She currently resides in Green Bay, Wisconsin with her Mom, Dad, 2 younger siblings and pet rabbit Snickers.
-She is especially passionate about history and favorite hobbies include reading, archery, and exploring the outdoors.
+She lives in Wisconsin with her mom, dad, two younger siblings, and a pet rabbit, Snickers.
+She is especially passionate about history and her favorite hobbies: reading, archery, and exploring the outdoors.